00d/dnd3.5e-srd/001-md/AbilitiesandConditions.md

 The ability that some creatures have to drain ability scores is a supernatural one, requiring some sort of attack.
 Such creatures do not drain abilities from enemies when the enemies strike them, even with unarmed attacks or natural weapons.

-### Antimagic
+ANTIMAGIC

 An *antimagic field *spell or effect cancels magic altogether.
 An antimagic effect has the following powers and characteristics.

-- No supernatural ability, spell-like ability, or spell works in an area of antimagic (but extraordinary abilities still work).
+• No supernatural ability, spell-like ability, or spell works in an area of antimagic (but extraordinary abilities still work).

-- Antimagic does not dispel magic; it suppresses it.
+• Antimagic does not dispel magic; it suppresses it.
 Once a magical effect is no longer affected by the antimagic (the antimagic fades, the center of the effect moves away, and so on), the magic returns.
 Spells that still have part of their duration left begin functioning again, magic items are once again useful, and so forth.

-- Spell areas that include both an antimagic area and a normal area, but are not centered in the antimagic area, still function in the normal area.
+• Spell areas that include both an antimagic area and a normal area, but are not centered in the antimagic area, still function in the normal area.
 If the spell's center is in the antimagic area, then the spell is suppressed.

-- Golems and other constructs, elementals, outsiders, and corporeal undead, still function in an antimagic area (though the antimagic area suppresses their spellcasting and their supernatural and spell-like abilities normally).
+• Golems and other constructs, elementals, outsiders, and corporeal undead, still function in an antimagic area (though the antimagic area suppresses their spellcasting and their supernatural and spell-like abilities normally).
 If such creatures are summoned or conjured, however, see below.

-- Summoned or conjured creatures of any type, as well as incorporeal undead, wink out if they enter the area of an antimagic effect.
+• Summoned or conjured creatures of any type, as well as incorporeal undead, wink out if they enter the area of an antimagic effect.
 They reappear in the same spot once the field goes away.

-- Magic items with continuous effects* *do not function in the area of an antimagic effect, but their effects are not canceled (so the contents of a *bag of holding* are unavailable, but neither spill out nor disappear forever).
+• Magic items with continuous effects* *do not function in the area of an antimagic effect, but their effects are not canceled (so the contents of a *bag of holding* are unavailable, but neither spill out nor disappear forever).

-- Two antimagic areas in the same place do not cancel each other out, nor do they stack.
+• Two antimagic areas in the same place do not cancel each other out, nor do they stack.

-- *Wall of force, prismatic wall, *and *prismatic sphere *are not affected by antimagic. *Break enchantment, dispel magic, *and *greater dispel magic *spells do not dispel antimagic. *Mage's disjunction *has a 1% chance per caster level of destroying an *antimagic field. *If the *antimagic field *survives the *disjunction, *no items within it are disjoined.
+• *Wall of force, prismatic wall, *and *prismatic sphere *are not affected by antimagic. *Break enchantment, dispel magic, *and *greater dispel magic *spells do not dispel antimagic. *Mage's disjunction *has a 1% chance per caster level of destroying an *antimagic field. *If the *antimagic field *survives the *disjunction, *no items within it are disjoined.

-### Blindsight And Blindsense
+BLINDSIGHT AND BLINDSENSE

 Some creatures have blindsight, the extraordinary ability to use a nonvisual sense (or a combination of such senses) to operate effectively without vision.
 Such sense may include sensitivity to vibrations, acute scent, keen hearing, or echolocation.
 This ability makes invisibility and concealment (even magical darkness) irrelevant to the creature (though it still can't see ethereal creatures).
 This ability operates out to a range specified in the creature description.

-- Blindsight never allows a creature to distinguish color or visual contrast.
+• Blindsight never allows a creature to distinguish color or visual contrast.
 A creature cannot read with blindsight.

-- Blindsight does not subject a creature to gaze attacks (even though darkvision does).
+• Blindsight does not subject a creature to gaze attacks (even though darkvision does).

-- Blinding attacks do not penalize creatures using blindsight.
+• Blinding attacks do not penalize creatures using blindsight.

-- Deafening attacks thwart blindsight if it relies on hearing.
+• Deafening attacks thwart blindsight if it relies on hearing.

-- Blindsight works underwater but not in a vacuum.
+• Blindsight works underwater but not in a vacuum.

-- Blindsight negates displacement and blur effects.
+• Blindsight negates displacement and blur effects.

 **Blindsense:** Other creatures have blindsense, a lesser ability that lets the creature notice things it cannot see, but without the precision of blindsight.
 The creature with blindsense usually does not need to make Spot or Listen checks to notice and locate creatures within range of its blindsense ability, provided that it has line of effect to that creature.
 Any opponent the creature cannot see has total concealment (50% miss chance) against the creature with blindsense, and the blindsensing creature still has the normal miss chance when attacking foes that have concealment.
 Visibility still affects the movement of a creature with blindsense.
 A creature with blindsense is still denied its Dexterity bonus to Armor Class against attacks from creatures it cannot see.

-### Breath Weapon
+BREATH WEAPON

 A creature attacking with a breath weapon is actually expelling something from its mouth (rather than conjuring it by means of a spell or some other magical effect).
 Most creatures with breath weapons are limited to a number of uses per day or by a minimum length of time that must pass between uses.
 Such creatures are usually smart enough to save their breath weapon until they really need it.

-- Using a breath weapon is typically a standard action.
+• Using a breath weapon is typically a standard action.

-- No attack roll is necessary.
+• No attack roll is necessary.
 The breath simply fills its stated area.

-- Any character caught in the area must make the appropriate saving throw or suffer the breath weapon's full effect.
+• Any character caught in the area must make the appropriate saving throw or suffer the breath weapon's full effect.
 In many cases, a character who succeeds on his saving throw still takes half damage or some other reduced effect.

-- Breath weapons are supernatural abilities except where noted.
+• Breath weapons are supernatural abilities except where noted.

-- Creatures are immune to their own breath weapons.
+• Creatures are immune to their own breath weapons.

-- Creatures unable to breathe can still use breath weapons.
+• Creatures unable to breathe can still use breath weapons.
 (The term is something of a misnomer.)

-### Charm And Compulsion
+CHARM AND COMPULSION

 Many abilities and spells can cloud the minds of characters and monsters, leaving them unable to tell friend from foe---or worse yet, deceiving them into thinking that their former friends are now their worst enemies.
 Two general types of enchantments affect characters and creatures: charms and compulsions.

 Charming another creature gives the charming character the ability to befriend and suggest courses of actions to his minion, but the servitude is not absolute or mindless.
 Charms of this type include the various *charm *spells.
 Essentially, a *charmed *character retains free will but makes choices according to a skewed view of the world.

-- A *charmed* creature doesn't gain any magical ability to understand his new friend's language.
+• A *charmed *creature doesn't gain any magical ability to understand his new friend's language.

-- A *charmed* character retains his original alignment and allegiances, generally with the exception that he now regards the *charming *creature as a dear friend and will give great weight to his suggestions and directions.
+• A *charmed *character retains his original alignment and allegiances, generally with the exception that he now regards the *charming *creature as a dear friend and will give great weight to his suggestions and directions.

-- A *charmed* character fights his former allies only if they threaten his new friend, and even then he uses the least lethal means at his disposal as long as these tactics show any possibility of success (just as he would in a fight between two actual friends).
+• A *charmed *character fights his former allies only if they threaten his new friend, and even then he uses the least lethal means at his disposal as long as these tactics show any possibility of success (just as he would in a fight between two actual friends).

-- A *charmed* character is entitled to an opposed Charisma check against his master in order to resist instructions or commands that would make him do something he wouldn't normally do even for a close friend.
+• A *charmed *character is entitled to an opposed Charisma check against his master in order to resist instructions or commands that would make him do something he wouldn't normally do even for a close friend.
 If he succeeds, he decides not to go along with that order but remains *charmed.*

-- A *charmed* character never obeys a command that is obviously suicidal or grievously harmful to her.
+• A *charmed *character never obeys a command that is obviously suicidal or grievously harmful to her.

-- If the charming creature commands his minion to do something that the influenced character would be violently opposed to, the subject may attempt a new saving throw to break free of the influence altogether.
+• If the charming creature commands his minion to do something that the influenced character would be violently opposed to, the subject may attempt a new saving throw to break free of the influence altogether.

-- A *charmed* character who is openly attacked by the creature who *charmed* him or by that creature's apparent allies is automatically freed of the spell or effect.
+• A *charmed *character who is openly attacked by the creature who *charmed *him or by that creature's apparent allies is automatically freed of the spell or effect.

 Compulsion is a different matter altogether.
 A compulsion overrides the subject's free will in some way or simply changes the way the subject's mind works.
 A charm makes the subject a friend of the caster; a compulsion makes the subject obey the caster.

 Regardless of whether a character is charmed or compelled, he won't volunteer information or tactics that his master doesn't ask for.

-### Cold Immunity
+COLD IMMUNITY

 A creature with cold immunity never takes cold damage.
 It has vulnerability to fire, which means it takes half again as much (+50%) damage as normal from fire, regardless of whether a saving throw is allowed, or if the save is a success or failure.

-### Damage Reduction
+DAMAGE REDUCTION

 Some magic creatures have the supernatural ability to instantly heal damage from weapons or to ignore blows altogether as though they were invulnerable.